Sinaptik-AI/pandas-ai/README.md

 You can find more examples in the [examples](examples) directory.

 ## Command-Line Tool

-Pai is the command line tool designed to provide a convenient way to interact with pandasai through a command line interface (CLI).
+Pai is the command line tool designed to provide a convenient way to interact with PandasAI through a command line interface (CLI).

 ```
 pai [OPTIONS]
 ```

 Options:

 - **-d, --dataset**: The file path to the dataset.
 - **-t, --token**: Your HuggingFace or OpenAI API token, if no token provided pai will pull from the `.env` file.
 - **-m, --model**: Choice of LLM, either `openai`, `open-assistant`, or `starcoder`.
 - **-p, --prompt**: Prompt that PandasAI will run.

 To view a full list of available options and their descriptions, run the following command:

 ```
 pai --help

 ```

->For example,
+> For example,
->```
+>
+> ```
->pai -d "~/pandasai/example/data/Loan payments data.csv" -m "openai" -p "How many loans are from men and have been paid off?"
+> pai -d "~/pandasai/example/data/Loan payments data.csv" -m "openai" -p "How many loans are from men and have been paid off?"
->```
+> ```
+>
->Should result in the same output as the `from_csv.py` example.
+> Should result in the same output as the `from_csv.py` example.

 ## Privacy & Security